Despite its boom, construction’s future is uncertain without new workers and technology

 Encourage STEM-related education and careers.

-Investments in STEM (science, technology, engineering and mathematics) must continue.
+Investments in STEM (science, technology, engineering and mathematics) must continue and the government has just announced £490 million in new funding for the UK universities and colleges, to help improve the quality of science, technology, engineering and mathematics education.
 For example, many of the most valuable construction workers understand science and engineering thoroughly.
 Consequently, they are able to make informed decisions about everything, from which building materials are beneficial to how the different materials interact.

-The industry needs to prioritise STEM education and careers to attract and retain workers with these backgrounds.
+The industry is starting to prioritise STEM education and careers to attract and retain workers with these backgrounds.

 Encourage women into STEM fields.